coneastdev/web/README.md

 # <a href="https://coneastdev.github.io/web/geekyclips/">geeky clips</a>

 Geeky clips is a project made for a collge christmas competition on marketing a new idea for just geek.
 I came up with geeky clips, christmas decorations for your glasses.
+Made in Decmber 2024, also it won the competition.

 # <a href="https://coneastdev.github.io/web/oldwebsite/">Old website</a>